 - In a large bowl, combine the gluten-free flour blend, cornstarch, baking powder, salt, pepper, and garlic powder.
 Stir in the cold seltzer water until just combined.
 It should be the consistency of a thick pancake batter.

-- Coat the cauliflower evenly in tempura batter and place on the rack / baking sheet.
+- Coat the cauliflower evenly in tempura batter and place it on the rack / baking sheet or in your air fry basket.
+Spray the cauliflower with cooking spray.

 - Air fry for 17 minutes (flipping halfway).
 Bake for 20 minutes (flipping halfway).

-- While the cauliflower cooks, make the sauce by combining all the chili sauce ingredients into a blender.
+- While the cauliflower cooks, make the sauce by combining all the chili sauce ingredients (except the cornstarch) into a blender.
 Blend on high until smooth (about 1 minute).
-Set aside.

-- Heat up a saucepan or wok with the 2 tsps of sesame oil.
+- Heat up a saucepan or wok with 2 tsp of sesame oil.

 - Serve with green onion, lime, sesame seeds, and rice.